-Want to learn about how to obtain a bachelor’s in communication sciences and disorders and how it may serve you?
+Want to learn about how to obtain a bachelor’s in communication sciences and disorders (CSD) and how it may serve you?
 You’ve come to the right place.
 A speech pathology bachelor’s degree may help you develop professional skills and prepare you for multiple career paths.

 Your communication disorders major may help you as you take the next step in your career, equipping you with the necessary skill set to take on the range of responsibilities that come with your desired role in speech pathology.